jcansdale/TestDriven-Ruby/README.md

 - TestDriven for VS Code by Jamie Cansdale https://marketplace.visualstudio.com/items?itemName=JamieCansdale.testdriven

+In order to work, TestDriven requires an active Ruby language server.
+This can done by enabeling the `"ruby.useLanguageServer": true` setting of the Ruby extnesion or by installing [Ruby Solargraph](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph).
+For simplicity and speed of loading I've enabled the `"ruby.useLanguageServer": true` setting in [devcontainer.json](https://github.com/jcansdale/ruby-test/blob/dc8b1e7df0b8b090e7097ce4921e3cf64a2e0057/.devcontainer/devcontainer.json#L11).

 ## Misc

 Have fun and let me know how you get on.
 Feel free to send PRs my way! 😄